Our Programs in the Schools

 - Younger children learn the value of saving with a youth savings account

 - Extra Credit Union youth loans ground kids in financial basics and help those who need access to cash for items such as prom expenses, senior packages, school trips, band camps and more.

 If you are interested in adding a financial literacy program and resources to your elementary, middle or high school curriculum, give us a call and find out how we can help.
 Call our School and Community Relations Coordinator, Ashley Fordyce, at (586) 276-3150.

 It’s never too early to start saving for college, especially with college costs increasing every year.
 Extra Credit Union gives students a helping hand by proudly awarding the Richard J. Spence Scholarship to five graduating high school seniors each year.
 The multiple scholarships include:

 - Two $500 scholarships

-Our scholarship recipients are determined by a committee and selected on the basis of:
+Our scholarship recipients are determined by a committee and selected based on:

 - Academic achievement